-This Guidance Note has been developed in the framework of technical work undertaken by Practitioners relating to the application of the Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence; it may, however, be used by any ECA (or any party acting on an ECA's behalf) wishing to follow good practices when using environmental and social consultancy services.
+The following Guidance Notes have been developed in the framework of technical work undertaken by Practitioners relating to the application of the Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence.

 Workshops for Practitioners from Financial Institutions

 Export Credit Agencies and other Financial Institutions are increasingly concerned about the potential environmental and social (E&S) impacts of the projects that they support, either commercially or for developmental purposes.
 As a result, such institutions are, either individually or within groups of same-type institutions, developing appropriate policies and standards to address such impacts.